-Your sponsor must provide you with this support.
+Your sponsor must support you.
 You do not need to pay your sponsor for the cost of helping you settle in Canada.

-Quebec has its own process to sponsor refugees.
+Quebec has its own process for sponsoring refugees.
 This means that the rules private sponsors in Quebec must follow are different from the rest of Canada.
-If your sponsor is from Quebec and you have questions, contact Immigration, Diversité et Inclusion.
-This is the part of the Quebec provincial government that deals with immigration.
+For sponsors in Quebec, visit refugee sponsorship in Quebec.

 Questions?
 Find answers in the Help Centre.

 Check processing times